aurer/autoschema/readme.md

 # AutoSchema

-## A database management library for the Laravel Frameork
+## A database management library for the Laravel Framework

-Laravel is a clean and classy framework for PHP web development.
+"Laravel is a clean and classy framework for PHP web development.
 Freeing you from spaghetti code, Laravel helps you create wonderful applications using simple, expressive syntax.
 Development should be a creative experience that you enjoy, not something that is painful.
-Enjoy the fresh air.
+Enjoy the fresh air."

 ## Feature Overview

-- Define Schema just using the standard larval syntax.
+- Define Schema just using the standard laravel syntax.
 - Add form helpers and validation rules to a schema.
 - Get an overview of your tables in the web interface.
 - Quickly Create, Drop and Update tables using a web interface.